The

 Displace dog from sleeping area.

 Praise dog for compliance.
-Teach pup to relinquish toys or objects
+Teach pup to relinquish toys or

-resting quietly.
+even when resting quietly.

 Practice manipulating the ears, paws, tail, and mouth.